MEET OUR SCHOLARS

 Durham, NC

-Donald P. McDonnell, Ph.D., is the Glaxo-Wellcome Professor of Molecular Cancer Biology at Duke University School of Medicine.
-In addition, he serves as Associate Director of Translational Research within the Duke Cancer Institute.
+Donald P. McDonnell, Ph.D., is the Glaxo-Wellcome Professor of Molecular Cancer Biology in the Department of Pharmacology and Cancer Biology at Duke University School of Medicine.
+In addition, he serves as Assistant Director of Translational Research within the Duke Cancer Institute.
 With a career spanning industry and academia, Dr. McDonnell’s research has focused on defining the mechanisms by which estrogens, working through their cognate receptors, impact the pathobiology of breast cancer and the exploitation of this information to develop new endocrine therapies.
-His work has resulted in the discovery of the first oral selective estrogen receptor downregulator (Etacstil) and led to the repurposing and FDA approval of RAD1901 (Elacestrant) for the treatment of metastatic breast cancer.
-Recently, his group has defined the biochemical links between hypercholesterolemia/dyslipidemia and breast cancer pathobiology and has demonstrated how dyslipidemia increases the metastatic capacity of breast cancer cells.
+His group discovered a new class of medicines, oral Selective Estrogen Receptor Downregulators (SERDs), several of which are currently in clinical trials.
+Notable was his group’s discovery of Elacestrant (FDA approved January 2023, EMEA September 2023) and Lasofoxifene (Phase III ELAINE) as treatments for metastatic breast cancer.
+Additionally, his group has defined the biochemical links between hypercholesterolemia/dyslipidemia and breast cancer pathobiology and has demonstrated how dyslipidemia increases the metastatic capacity of breast cancer cells.
 Dr. McDonnell’s Komen-funded research is focused on identifying and exploiting targets for drug discovery of a newly identified signaling pathway that promotes metastasis through several mechanisms in all breast cancer subtypes.

 MICHELLE MCGREE